markovicb1/markovicb1/README.md

 - Expanding knowledge of Python django and learning Java Spring
 - Developing personal web apps
 - Updating existing projects (available as open repos)

+## Contact me... :mailbox_closed:

+If you find something interesting in my work or want to collaborate with me on some project, feel free to contact me, I'm always available for new opportunities!